cortexlabs/cortex/test/apis/model-caching/python/translator/README.md

 ...
 ```

-Once Cortex has indexed all +1,000 models, we can now query the API at the endpoint given, structuring the body of our request according to the format expected by our predictor (specified in `predictor.py`):
+Once Cortex has indexed all +1,000 models, we can now query the API at the endpoint given, structuring the body of our request according to the format expected by our handler (specified in `predictor.py`):

 ```
 {